maubanel/GMS2-Platformer/lives/README.md

 ##### `Step 20.`\|`PLTFRMR`| :large_blue_diamond: :large_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Now this works perfectly except that when the player chnages back their animations are still frozen.
+Now this works perfectly except that when the player changes back their animations are still frozen.
 This is a bug!

 https://user-images.githubusercontent.com/5504953/158079190-d6208230-8543-4f35-afbb-751c76bc8405.mp4